Coordinated Stress-Structure Self-Organization in Granular Packing

-{\bf Stress-structure self-organization}\\ The above collapses show self-organisation of the stress with the cell order and, to establish stress-structure co-organization, we next look into the local relations between the two.
-The cell configurations determines the local structure and it has been demonstrated that the co-organization is affected directly by the competition between maximizing configuration multiplicity and mechanical stability \cite{matsushima2017fundamental,sun2020}.
-To quantify the stress-structure relation, we first approximated each cell by its best fitted ellipse, using the method detailed in the SM \cite{supmat22}.
-We then studied the correlation between the cell orientation, defined as the direction of its ellipse's major axis, $\theta^c$, and the principal cell stress direction, $\theta^\sigma$.
-The orientations of $\theta^\sigma$ and $\theta^c$ follow the boundary stresses, which are not uniform in ANISO (see Fig. 4 in the SM \cite{supmat22}).
-To eliminate the boundary effect, we computed for each cell order the normalized joint PDFs $\frac{P(\theta^c ,\theta^\sigma |n)}{P(\theta^c|n)P(\theta^\sigma |n)}$, plotted in Fig.~\ref{fig:ss correlation cond} for ISO packings.
-The plots show a strong correlation between the cell orientations and stress principal in all the systems, except for cells of order $3$, whose stability allows large orientational deviations from their stress principal axes and whose orientations are not well-characterized.\\
+{\bf Stress-structure self-organization}:\\ The cell configurations determines the local structure and it has been demonstrated that the co-organization is affected directly by the competition between maximizing configuration multiplicity and mechanical stability \cite{matsushima2017fundamental,sun2020}.
+To quantify the relation between stress and structural self-organizations, we first approximated each cell by its best fitted ellipse, using the method detailed in the SM \cite{supmat22}.
+We then studied the correlation between the cell ellipses' major axes, $\theta^c$, and their principal cell stress direction, $\theta^\sigma$.
+In ANISO, the orientations of $\theta^\sigma$ and $\theta^c$ follow the boundary stresses, which are not uniform (see Fig. 4 in the SM \cite{supmat22}) and, to eliminate this effect, we computed for each cell order the normalized joint PDFs $\frac{P(\theta^c ,\theta^\sigma |n)}{P(\theta^c|n)P(\theta^\sigma |n)}$, plotted in Fig.~\ref{fig:ss correlation cond} for ISO packings.
+The plots show a strong correlation between the cell orientations and stress principal in all the systems, except for $3$-cells, whose stability allows large orientational deviations from their stress principal axes and whose orientations are not well-characterized.\\

 It is important to note that, while the peaks in these plots get sharper as $n$ increases, the plots are hardly affected by $\mu$.
 The plots for ANISO packings, shown in the SM \cite{supmat22}, exhibit identical behavior.
 Thus, cell stability and shapes appear independent of friction, suggesting that common wisdom concerning the effect of friction on these characteristics should be reconsidered.
 We also show in the SM \cite{supmat22} the unconditional joint PDF, $\frac{P(\theta^c,\theta^\sigma)}{P(\theta^c)P(\theta^\sigma)}$, which behaves similarly.\\ To quantify the stress-structure correlation, we computed the correlation coefficient between $\theta^c$ and $\theta^\sigma$ for each order,